 Hilarious Encounters with Ostriches

 Our most amusing and hysterical hour of the entire trip was spent at Cango Ostrich Farm in Oudtshoorn, South Africa.
-The four of us were laughing all the way through our one hour tour.
+The four of us laughed all the way through our one hour tour.

 Ostriches are very dumb animals but hilarious to interact with.
 Our first real highlight was watching Tim get a “kiss” from a female ostrich.
 Tim held a piece of ostrich food between his teeth, closed his eyes, and awaited his kiss.
 The ostrich gave him a good look and then swooped in and pecked that small piece of food right out of Tim’s mouth.